Our Trustees

 Helen Bywater

 I worked as a Registered Nurse with the spinally injured for 18 years, this introduced me to the world of wheelchair basketball & rugby.
 In addition to meeting some amazing people, supporting at the Paralympics and, presenting research papers at Sydney and Athens were some of the highlights of my career.
 Managing the NZ U17 Volleyball team for 5 years and working as a Sports Coordinator at Broadgreen Intermediate has allowed me to witness the benefits of team work and the need to provide access to a wide range of sports to suit many levels of interest, fitness, & ability.
 Through my work at Broadgreen School I came into contact with Heather Walker who encouraged our pupils to participate in the Fulton Hogan Basketball League.
-My role on the Board of the Inclusive Sports Trust is Health & Safety and to provide support to our Coordinator who does great work.
+My roles on the Board of the Inclusive Sports Trust are Chairperson and Health & Safety Representative and to provide support to our Coordinator who does great work.
 We welcome you to join our Board if you have the interest.

 Board Advisor - Heather Walker